That's My Bush!: Writing

+Pre-production

-The show was not shot in front of a live audience, so as to keep control over the show and by necessity, thanks to various shots they would be unable to do in a normal show.
-They had built several rooms from the White House in their studio (bedroom, dining room) and were allowed "one new, rotating set" per week.
+That's My Bush! was filmed at Sony Pictures Studios, the first time Parker and Stone shot a show on a production lot.
+It was not shot in front of a live audience, so as to maintain control and by necessity, thanks to various shots they would be unable to do in a normal show.
+They had built several rooms from the White House in their studio (including a bedroom and dining room) and were allowed "one new, rotating set" per week.

 Parker described the sets as "amazing," and they were in fact packaged up after the show's run and sent to other White House-related productions.
-The show's producers gained inspiration by going on a private tour of the White House thanks to Anne Garefino, executive producer, who once worked at the White House for PBS.
+The show's producers gained inspiration by going on a private tour of the White House thanks to executive producer Anne Garefino (who previously co-produced In Performance at the White House for PBS station WETA-TV).
 A White House usher showed the producers various rooms not allowed on normal tours, which allowed them to detail each set effectively.

+Casting

 Casting was relatively simple; Parker and Stone came across a photo of Timothy Bottoms in Variety for a play he was doing in Santa Barbara.
 Parker and Stone called him in, and they found he was "perfect" for the role.
+(Bottoms would, in fact, go on to play Bush in two different films.)
 The plan was not to viciously "rip on" Bush or make him out to be a monster; in accordance with sitcom stereotypes, Bush was made a sweet and lovable oaf.
-Kurt Fuller was the last actor to be cast in the show.
-Jeff Melman was the director for each episode.
-This was the first time Trey Parker was only writing, not directing.
+Kurt Fuller was the last to be cast.
+Jeff Melman directed all eight episodes.
+This was the first time Parker was only writing, not directing.